When: 4th - 5th June, 2020

-Taking place from the 6th - 7th February, 2020 the PRCA Leadership Academy is aimed at PR and communications practitioners who are preparing to make their next step into leadership roles.
-They will learn the essential skills of leadership, budget management, crisis management, and much more.
-The two day academy will feature motivational speakers, workshops training sessions, a live crisis simulation and one-to-one coaching sessions.
+Taking place from the 4th - 5th June, 2020 the PRCA Leadership Academy is aimed at PR and communications practitioners who are preparing to make their next step into leadership roles.
+They will learn the essential skills of leadership, resilience, creativity, crisis management, coaching and much more.
+The two day academy will feature a motivational speaker, workshops training sessions, a live crisis simulation and one-to-one coaching sessions.

 All attendees will receive a PRCA PR and Communications Leadership Diploma upon completing the two-day academy.